-Under the current AER's STPIS, and the majority of other applications, unmetered public lighting is not considered to be customer for the purposes of calculating reliability measures, with the option of including or excluding other unmetered connection points.
-Our proposed definition excludes all unmetered connection points from being considered as customers for the purposes of calculating reliability measures, as this would be simpler to apply.
-We note that incentive scheme do not generally target unmetered supplies as these have different contractual arrangements.

-Adopting the proposed customer definition would mean that the current inconsistencies in the definitions across the NEM would be removed going forward.
-However, as the number of unmetered connection points is relatively small, this would be unlikely to cause a material discontinuity from historical reliability measures.
+Under the AER's current STPIS, and the majority of other jurisdictional applications, unmetered public lighting is not considered to be a customer for the purposes of calculating reliability measures.
+There is currently discretion as to whether other unmetered connection points are also treated as customers for the purposes of calculating reliability measures.
+In our draft report we proposed that the definition of customer excludes all unmetered connection points from being considered as customers for the purposes of calculating reliability measures, as this would be simpler to apply.
+We noted that incentive schemes do not generally target unmetered supplies as the reliability of the supply of unmetered loads such as public lighting are generally considered separately.
+We consider that adopting this definition for a customer would mean that the current inconsistencies in the definitions across the NEM would be removed going forward.